 Wake Technical Community College is North Carolina’s largest community college, serving nearly 2,000 employees and over 70,000 students annually with six campuses, two training centers, multiple community sites, and a comprehensive array of online learning options.

-The Wake Tech Green Trek (formerly ZOOM) program is a green initiative designed to reduce the college's carbon footprint by increasing participation in alternative transportation options, such as transit, carpool, vanpool, biking and walking.
-Personalized commute planning and assistance is offered by Wake Tech’s Transportation Coordinator to all students and employees.
+The Wake Tech Green Trek program is a green initiative designed to reduce the college's carbon footprint by increasing participation in alternative transportation options, such as transit, carpool, vanpool, biking and walking.
+Personalized commute planning and assistance is offered by Wake Tech’s Energy, Sustainability and Transportation department to all students and employees.
 In 2016, Wake Tech was designated a Best Workplaces for Commuters.

 More Triangle Colleges & Universities